What do missionaries do?

 Check out these brief (500 words or less) articles or reflections on themes relevant

 to global missions.
-Those themes include focusing on the mission, proper motivation, unreached
+Those issues include focusing on the mission, proper motivation, unreached

 people groups, looking for receptive people, contextualization, developing indigenous churches,